-Let us now discuss about few tips which can help you in preventing chargeback.
+Let us now discuss few tips which can help you in preventing a chargeback.

-System not working: There can be cases where system is not functioning properly or the card is worn out.
-At this point you should key-enter the credit card number, and also remember to make an impression of the card for keeping the record.
+There can be cases where a system is not functioning properly or the card is worn out.
+At this point, you should key-enter the credit card number, and also remember to make an impression of the card for keeping the record.
 This is important because a customer’s signature is not enough to protect you from a chargeback.

-Gift card: Gift cards are unembossed cards and there is no way to take a manual imprint of it.
-In case customer wishes to pay from gift card it is advisable to ask the customer for a different payment method.
+Gift cards are unembossed cards and there is no way to take a manual imprint of it.
+In case customer wishes to pay by gift card it is advisable to ask the customer for a different payment method.

 Record keeping: To avoid duplicate transaction chargeback, make sure that you deposit only one copy of sales receipt.
 Be cautious about recording sales; do not record the same transaction more than once.

-Clear communication: Clearer is the refund and return policy, better will be the communication and it will protect you from chargeback as well.
+Clearer is the refund and returns policy, better will be the communication and it will protect you from chargeback as well.
 As far as refund policy is concerned, it is better to print it on the receipt directly.
 If not possible, stamp it near customer’s signature.